drwilkins/mattwilkinsbio/content/authors/admin/_index.md

 1. Publicly-funded research findings should be made available *to everyone for free*, and in a way that's relevant to people's lives.
 2. *Every student has a right to high quality education materials.*

 I want to live in a world where critical thinking and curiosity are as essential as breathing.
-I also love (re)playing The Witcher 3, cooking, and making people laugh.
+I also love creative writing, cooking, and making people laugh.

 {{< icon name="download" pack="fas" >}} See my full {{< staticref "https://docs.google.com/document/d/1Ia35Iy5Pu1e4D0IJ6SdUMuJaomY-h8yEMPtR-UWV1oM/preview" "newtab" >}}CV{{< /staticref >}}.